CityScope/CSL_Hanoi/hardware/arduino/README.md

 ### Prerequisites

-Before starting and to use this code, you'll need to have all of these software :
+Before starting and to use this code, you'll need to have all of these softwares:

 * [Arduino IDE](https://www.arduino.cc/en/Main/Software)
 * [Processing](https://processing.org/download/)